marc-jones/phd_thesis/content/01_introduction/04_modelling.md

 These models aim to explain, or predict, the growth of plant species that are grown as crops.
 The motivation for using crop models can vary[@bouman_school_1996].
 For the scientific community, crop models allow for the integration of seemingly distinct models of processes.
-Initial models focussed on modelling photosynthesis[@de_wit_photosynthesis_1965] have been improved upon, with modern models incorporating processes such as leaf development, light interception, photosynthesis efficiency, and partitioning of biomass within the plant[@dingkuhn_improvement_1993][TODO - Maybe a better reference].
+Initial models focussed on modelling photosynthesis[@de_wit_photosynthesis_1965] have been improved upon, with modern models incorporating processes such as leaf development, light interception, photosynthesis efficiency, and partitioning of biomass within the plant[@dingkuhn_improvement_1993].
 The other use of crop models is to aid decision making, at a farm, country, and global scale[@stone_operational_2005; @boote_potential_1996].
 Such models incorporate additional processes such as nitrogen use efficiency[@shibu_lintul3_2010] and soil erosion[@kersebaum_modelling_2007], in order to take into account the effect of fertilizer use not only on the crop but to the wider environment[@keating_overview_2003; @deryng_simulating_2011].
 The incorporation of climate and weather data into these models have allowed predictions to be made about the effects of climate change on crop growth and yield.